codio/site/source/docs/teacher/special/tkinter.html.md

 full_width: true
 ---

+> **Important:** Tkinter is used to build User Interfaces for Python development.
+For those following the OCR GCSE, this is not a requirement.
+For more advanced students, OCR and Codio recommend that you use HTML, CSS and Javascript for building modern front-end UIs that have far superior workplace relevance than Python+Tkinter.

-There are a number of teachers who use the tkinter UI library for Python.
+There are a number of teachers who use the Tkinter UI library for Python.
 Tkinter normally relies on a local PC with a graphics card.
 Codio, being Cloud based, does not not have graphics cards.
-Nevertheless, we have found a way to make it work.
+Nevertheless, we have implemented a fully functional solution that works within a browser and in the Cloud.

 This page describes the various ways you can get Tkinter up and running.